 - No counterparty risk when trading means you do not need to keep money at a centralised exchange or broker which can go down, get hacked, become insolvent or run away with money.

-- Creating a pegged asset without needing to trust an intermediary who says they have the money backing it and instead, the money and value backing it is in a smart contract on the blockchain transparent to everyone
+- Creating a pegged asset without needing to trust an intermediary who says they have the money backing it and instead, the money and value backing it is in a smart contract on the blockchain transparent to everyone.
+Stellar, Ripple or MKR cannot do this.

-- You can create a pegged asset for anything, for every currency or commodity opening up possibilities for new companies and markets.
+- You can create a trustless pegged asset for anything, for every currency or commodity opening up possibilities for new companies and markets.
+Stellar, Ripple or MKR cannot do this.

 The Bitshares Blockchain can solve the problem of access as there is no need to hedge USD and rely on a single gatekeeper.
 Once people can settle between one another in their native currency and with new money transmitter providers they can directly trade/access liquidity in various FX pairs that were virtually non-existent previously.